General Information

 The manufacturer's response form has items checked that are not accurate.
 What should I do?

 The manufacturer's answer advises the defense the manufacturer will be presenting at the hearing.
-The answer should be filed with the Board office and consumer within five days prior to hearing.
+The answer should be filed with the Board office and consumer within five days before the hearing.

 Can the hearing be rescheduled?